Jan Peeters – President & CEO

-Derek Benson, CPA, CA – VP, Finance and Administration
+Derek Benson, CPA, CA – Chief Financial Officer, VP Finance & Administration

 Derek oversees all aspects of finance.
 He is responsible for all accounting staff, as well as all treasury functions.
 He works with the COO and CEO on the strategic and financial analysis of potential acquisitions.
 He is responsible for all financial reporting, including the issuance of the Annual Information Document.
 Derek started his career as an auditor for Ernst Young, prior to joining Olameter in 2011.